discordjs/guide/guide/command-handling/adding-features.md

 	.catch(() => message.reply('it seems like I can\'t DM you!'));
 ```

-Because our `data` variable is an array, we can take advantage of discord.js' functionality where it will `.join()` any array sent with a `\n` character.
-If you prefer to not rely on that in the off-chance that it changes in the future, you can simply append `.join('\n')` to the end of that yourself.
+Because the `data` variable is an array, you can take advantage of discord.js' functionality where it will `.join()` any array sent with a `\n` character.
+If you prefer to not rely on that in the off chance that it changes in the future, you can simply append `.join('\n')` to the end of that yourself.

-If you weren't already away, `.send()` takes 2 parameters: the content to send, and the message options to pass in.
+If you weren't already aware, `.send()` takes 2 parameters: the content to send, and the message options to pass in.
 You can read about the MessageOptions type [here](https://discord.js.org/#/docs/main/stable/typedef/MessageOptions).
 Using `split: true` here will automatically split our help message into 2 or more messages in the case that it reaches the 2,000 character limit.

 The only thing we use `.then()` here for is to let them know when we're done sending (but only if we're not already inside a DM, or else we'd be sending another unnecessary message).